aaronights/aarond.me/src/content/blog/staging.md

 No drunken shenanigans this time; I didn't get locked out of the hotel room in my undies.

 That caramel slice I made?
 I took it to the office and it all went!
 I was pleased at how well it survived transport in my carry-on bag.
-My boss, my boss’s boss, my boss’s boss’s boss and Karl all liked it!
+My boss, my boss's boss, my boss's boss's boss and Karl all liked it!
 The secret is all in the caramel.
 Maybe my ego is just getting too big, but I'm very proud.

 ![slicegone.](../../assets/images/blog/slicegone.jpg)
 _And those last four pieces were gone before I left._